rlsalcido24/lakehouse_utils/macros/README.md

 to_timestamp_ntz (todo)

+contains <br>
+input: expr1, expr2 <br>
+desc: Returns true if expr1 contains expr2.
+Both expressions must be text or binary expressions. <br>
+output: Returns a BOOLEAN.
+The value is True if expr2 is found inside expr1.
+Returns NULL if either input expression is NULL.
+Otherwise, returns False. <br>

+startswith <br>
+inputs: expr, expr2 <br>
+desc: Returns true if expr1 starts with expr2.
+Both expressions must be text or binary expressions. <br>
+outputs: boolean <br>

 try_cast <br>
 inputs: source_string_expr, target_data_type <br>
 desc: A special version of CAST , :: that is available for a subset of data type conversions.
 It performs the same operation (i.e. converts a value of one data type into another data type), but returns a NULL value instead of raising an error when the conversion can not be performed.
 outputs: returns the casted val, or null if it ca't be casted <br>

+current_schema
+inputs: n/a <br>
+desc: Returns the name of the schema in use by the current session. <br>
+outputs: current schema <br>

+ends_with
+inputs: exp1, expr2 <br>
+desc: Returns TRUE if the first expression ends with second expression.
+Both expressions must be text or binary expressions. <br>
+outputs: Returns a BOOLEAN.
+The value is True if expr1 ends with expr2.
+Returns NULL if either input expression is NULL.
+Otherwise, returns False. <br>

+charindex
+inputs: expr1, expr2, start_pos (optional)<br>
+desc: Searches for the first occurrence of the first argument in the second argument and, if successful, returns the position (1-based) of the first argument in the second argument. <br>
+outputs: If any arguments are NULL, the function returns NULL.If the string or binary value is not found, the function returns 0.
+If the specified optional start_pos is beyond the end of the second argument (the string to search), the function returns 0.
+If the first argument is empty (e.g. an empty string), the function returns 1.
+The data types of the first two arguments should be the same; either both should be strings or both should be binary values. <br>

 array_agg <br>
 inputs: expr1, expr2, orderby_clause(optional) <br>